anhdeev/code-challenge-anhdv/src/problem4/README.md

 ## Error Handling

-- **Job Failures**: Use RabbitMQ Dead Letter Queues (DLQ) to handle failed jobs, with retries using exponential backoff.
+- **Job Failures**: Use RabbitMQ Dead Letter Queues (DLQ) to handle failed jobs, with job retries using exponential backoff.
 - **Redis/Database Failures**: If Redis is unavailable, fallback to database for leaderboard queries and initialize redis cache for the first time.

 ## Additional Enhancements